fossabot/BahmanM.Flow/docs/DesignRationale.md

 This section documents the key architectural decisions that shape the Flow API, focusing on the "why" behind the design.

-### 1. The Core Philosophy: Recipe & Chef
+# 1. The Core Philosophy: Recipe & Chef

 The central architectural pattern is a strict separation of concerns:

 *   **`IFlow<T>` is the Recipe:** It is a purely declarative, **immutable** data structure representing the sequence of operations.
 It is an Abstract Syntax Tree (AST) that defines *what* to do, not *how* to do it.

 *   **`FlowEngine` is the Chef:** It is the interpreter that knows how to execute an `IFlow<T>` AST.
 It is the single source of execution logic.

 *   **Operators are Pure Functions on the Flow:** With the exception of the `Do` family of operators, all extension methods in `FlowExtensions` (e.g., `.Chain()`, `.Select()`, `.Recover()`) are themselves pure functions with respect to the `IFlow<T>` data structure.
 They take a flow as input and return a **new, decorated `IFlow<T>` instance**, never modifying the original.
 This guarantees that flow declarations are immutable, reusable, and safe to share.

 *   **The `Do` Operators are Transparent:** The `DoOnSuccess` and `DoOnFailure` operators are an exception to the "return new instance" rule.
 They are designed for pure side effects and are intended to be completely transparent to the flow's structure.
-Therefore, they should return the **same `IFlow<T>` instance** they were called on, allowing them to be chained without adding a new node to the AST.

 This separation ensures the business logic declared in a `Flow` remains pure and testable, while the complexities of execution are handled by the engine.

+### 1a.
+The Philosophy: Pragmatism over Purity

+While Flow is heavily inspired by functional programming concepts (see [Functional Parallels](./FunctionalParallels.md)), it is not a strict FP framework.

+The primary goal is to provide an intuitive, discoverable, and productive API for the typical C# developer.

+This means the library will always favour a design that is **pragmatic and familiar** over one that is theoretically pure but abstract.

+A good example of this is the approach to concurrency:

+*   Flow provides `Flow.All` and `Flow.Any`, which are direct conceptual mirrors of `Task.WhenAll` and `Task.WhenAny`.
+A C# developer will instantly understand what these do.

+*   A purist approach might have offered a single, more powerful `Traverse` function.
+However, that would require users to understand concepts like Applicative Functors, creating a steep learning curve.

+The design choice is to provide specific, named solutions to common problems rather than a single, generic tool that requires academic knowledge to use.

+This principle of pragmatism guides the entire API design.

-### 2. `FlowExecutionOptions`: Decoupling Execution from Declaration
+# 2. `FlowExecutionOptions`: Decoupling Execution from Declaration

 All parameters that control a specific execution run (the "how-to-run" instructions) are contained within the `FlowExecutionOptions` object.

 This includes the `CancellationToken` and the `IFlowExecutionObserver`.

 This approach keeps the `FlowEngine.ExecuteAsync` signature stable and makes the API extensible, as new execution-time options can be added without breaking changes.

-### 3. The Observer Pattern for Diagnostics
+# 3. The Observer Pattern for Diagnostics

-To provide visibility into the engine's execution, we chose a decoupled observer pattern over baking diagnostics directly into the engine.
+To provide visibility into the engine's execution, Flow is designed with a decoupled observer pattern rather than baking diagnostics directly in.

 *   **`IFlowExecutionObserver`:** This interface defines a contract for observing the engine's lifecycle.

-It is designed to be implemented by users to bridge `Flow` events to their chosen diagnostic or logging framework.
+_It is designed to be implemented by users to bridge `Flow` events to their chosen diagnostic or logging framework._

 *   **Multi-Method Interface:** The interface uses specific, discoverable methods (`OnOperationStarted`, `OnFlowSucceeded`, etc.) with default implementations.

-This provides the best of both worlds: it's easy for users to implement (they only override what they need), and it's extensible for the library (new methods can be added without breaking existing implementations).
+_This provides the best of both worlds: it's easy for users to implement (they only override what they need), and it's extensible for the library (new methods can be added without breaking existing implementations)._

 *   **Interface-Based Events:** The events passed to the observer are defined by a hierarchy of interfaces (`IFlowEvent`, `IOperationEvent`, etc.).

-This allows for flexible, type-safe pattern matching in observer implementations while decoupling the observer from the concrete event implementation classes.
+_This allows for flexible, type-safe pattern matching in observer implementations while decoupling the observer from the concrete event implementation classes._

-### 4. Extensible Enumerations: The `FlowOperationTypes` Pattern
+# 4. Extensible Enumerations: The `FlowOperationTypes` Pattern

-To identify the type of operation in a diagnostic event, we use a `string` property (`IOperationEvent.OperationType`).
-To provide compile-time safety for built-in operations, we also provide a `public static class FlowOperationTypes` containing `const string` definitions.
+To identify the type of operation in a diagnostic event, Flow uses a `string` property (`IOperationEvent.OperationType`).

+To provide compile-time safety for built-in operations, Flow additionally provides a `public static class FlowOperationTypes` containing `const string` definitions.

 This is a standard .NET library pattern that provides the safety of an `enum` for known types and the extensibility of a `string` for user-defined custom operations.

-### 5. Strongly-Typed IDs
+# 5. Strongly-Typed IDs

-Instead of using primitive `string` types for flow and operation identifiers, we use dedicated `FlowId` and `OperationId` classes.
+Instead of using primitive `string` types for flow and operation identifiers, Flow uses dedicated `FlowId` and `OperationId` classes.

 This is a best practice that:
 *   Improves type safety throughout the API.
 *   Encapsulates the ID generation logic (`FlowId.Generate()`).
 *   Makes the code more self-documenting.

-### 6. The `Failure` Model
+# 6. The `Failure` Model

 A `Failure<T>` in the `Outcome<T>` model always contains an `Exception`.

 This was a deliberate design choice to align with standard .NET idioms.

 "Business-level" failures (e.g., validation errors) should be modeled as a type of `Success<T>` (e.g., `Success<ValidationResult>`), while the `Failure` path is reserved for true, exceptional circumstances that disrupt the normal flow of a computation.

-### 7. Resource Management Patterns
+# 7. Resource Management Patterns

 The Flow library provides a single, clear pattern for managing resources.